-Hotel Luxe Split is an ideal choice when it comes to booking hotels in Split.
-Private parking, attentive and helpful staff, luxury rooms with sea view, supreme service, walking distance to Split top attractions are just some of the reasons why Hotel Luxe stands among the top of the hotels in Split.
+Hotel Luxe Split is an ideal choice when it comes to booking hotels in Split, Croatia.
+Private parking, attentive and helpful staff, luxury rooms with sea view, supreme service, and walking distance to Split's top attractions are just some of the reasons why Hotel Luxe stands among the top hotels in Split.

 Split, source: Pixabay

 Read our blog and find out why Split is worth a visit and Hotel Luxe is a great choice for your stay.
 We`ll cover top sites in Split that are just 10 minutes walking distance from Hotel Luxe and that are not to be missed.

 Originally built as a retire home for Roman emperor Diocletian, this over 1700-year-old building complex is by far the most popular attraction in Split.

 Diocletian`s Palace, source: commons.wikimedia.org, author: Marko Jukić -Majkl

 Palace is consisted of several building and complexes which makes the core of the Old Town Split.
 Best way to explore the Palace is by one of the many walking tours available.
 Feel free to contact our front desk staff for more information on walking tour or recommendations.
 Diocletian’s Palace, which is just 6 minutes’, walk from Hotel Luxe.